 - Advanced tools could use in-app tutorials

-Why we chose it: We chose BlueWallet as the best bitcoin wallet for mobile because of its feature-rich mobile app, simple user interface and integration with the Lightning Network.
+Why we chose it: BlueWallet is our pick as the best Bitcoin wallet for mobile because of its feature-rich mobile app, simple user interface and integration with the Lightning Network.

 The wallet’s interface is welcoming and easy to navigate for beginners, but the app also includes a number of additional features that more advanced users may appreciate.
-In addition to basic functionality like sending, receiving and storing BTC, BlueWallet allows users to send batch transactions, customize fees and establish a Tor connection for enhanced privacy.
+In addition to basic functionality like sending, receiving and storing BTC, BlueWallet allows users to send batch transactions and customize fees.

 - Watch-only wallets, which lets users keep an eye on their cold storage without interacting with their private key